-Tias (Maiti) defended his thesis last month (July 27, 2017) wherein he modeled stage II hardening frequently observed in single crystal tension experiments using Crystal Plasticity Fast Fourier Transform framework with physics based material models.
-He is joining Intel Corporation (Portland, OR) as a Sort Module Engineer.
-We wish Tias all the best for his upcoming endeavor :)!
+Tias (Maiti) successfully defended his thesis on July 27, 2017.
+He modeled stage II hardening that is frequently observed in single crystal tension experiments using a Crystal Plasticity Fast Fourier Transform framework with physics-based material models.
+We wish Tias all the best for his upcoming endeavor in Portland, OR!

 From left to right: Aritra Chakraborty (PhD student), Markus Sudmanns (PhD student visiting from Karlsruhe Institute of Technology, Germany), Zhuowen Zhao (PhD student), Dr. Tias Maiti, Dr. Philip Eisenlohr (advisor), Eureka Pai Kulyadi (PhD student) and Mingwan Zhu (Master student).